 When discussing life insurance policies, your children’s life insurance might not automatically come to mind.
 However, we encourage you to consider life insurance for children as it can greatly benefit their lives in the future.

 Many people believe that child life insurance is most valuable for the parent or whoever the beneficiary would be, but that is not the only benefit for child life insurance.
 While there is a death benefit (the money typically meant to cover funeral costs and other expenses that are given to the beneficiary) included in these policies, there are many other advantages that benefit the child and their future.
-Child life insurance policies are useful for children during their life, and here are four reasons why.